aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-clipping-mask-psd-files/_index.md

 ---
-title: Export PSD as PNG with Clipping Mask – Aspose.PSD Java
+title: How to Export PSD as PNG with Clipping Mask – Aspose.PSD Java
-linktitle: Export PSD as PNG with Clipping Mask – Aspose.PSD Java
+linktitle: How to Export PSD as PNG with Clipping Mask – Aspose.PSD Java
 second_title: Aspose.PSD Java API
-description: Learn how to export PSD as PNG with clipping mask support using Aspose.PSD for Java.
-Follow our step‑by‑step guide to save PSD to PNG quickly.
+description: Learn how to export PSD as PNG while keeping transparency and clipping mask support using Aspose.PSD for Java.
+This step‑by‑step guide shows how to save PSD as PNG quickly.
 weight: 16
 url: /java/advanced-psd-layer-features-effects/support-clipping-mask-psd-files/
-date: 2025-12-17
+date: 2026-02-20
 ---

 {{< blocks/products/pf/main-wrap-class >}}